AllyLester/authorwebring/src/code-of-conduct.md

 ---
 layout: page
-title: 'Code of Conduct'
+title: 'More about us.'
 ---

-# Code of Conduct
+# More about us.

 This is an invitation-only webring run by Nell Iris, Ofelia Grand and A. L. Lester.
+Please contact any one of us for a chat if you'd like to know more about joining in.

 We have a topic each month that all members blog about and then share.
 You don't need to join in every month, but if you miss a few months in a row without talking to us about it, you might be removed from the ring.

 The basic rule is to communicate :).
 Thank you!